ThinkBigAnalytics/scalding-workshop/README.md

     cd C:\fun\scalding
     ruby scripts\scald.rb --local tutorial/Tutorial0.scala

+## Next Steps

+The Workshop/Tutorial proper is described in the companion [Workshop document](Workshop.html).

 ## For Further Information

 See the [Scalding GitHub page](https://github.com/twitter/scalding) for more information about Scalding.
 The [wiki](https://github.com/twitter/scalding/wiki) is very useful.

-[Dean Wampler](mailto:dean@deanwampler.com) from [Think Big Analytics](http://thinkbiganalytics.com) prepared this tutorial.
-[Contact Dean](mailto:dean@deanwampler.com) with questions about the tutorial.
+[Dean Wampler](mailto:dean@deanwampler.com) from [Think Big Analytics](http://thinkbiganalytics.com) prepared this workshop.
+[Contact Dean](mailto:dean@deanwampler.com) with questions about the workshop.
 For information about consulting and training on Scalding and other Hadoop-related topics, [send us email](mailto:info@thinkbiganalytics.com).

 **Dean Wampler**<br/>
 [dean@deanwampler.com](mailto:dean@deanwampler.com)<br/>